 (The reader needs to suspend their disbelief that a Provincial police force would consider it sound policy to deploy all three to such as tinderbox.
 Large-scale violence and panic are likely, which puts the lives of Gamache, Jean-Guy Beauvoir, and Isabelle Lacoste at risk.)

 Things happen at the rally, as predicted.
 As expected, they continue to happen after the rally.
 As a result, Gamache works to solve an attempted murder, a murder, a suicide that could be a murder, and a murder.
 He is faced with evil masquerading as good while good wears the face of evil, and he is lied to at every turn.

-Do I recommend listening?
-Absolutely!
-Because there are more references to past events than usual, you will have a better grasp of context if you’ve been reading all along, so it’s suggested that you read the books in order.
-If you’re not willing to do that, you might want to read Bury Your Dead, or even find a summary of the book online to get some background on one of the main characters.
-The good news is that this book actually takes place in Three Pines, and “Downton Abbey” actor Robert Brathurst delivers another beautifully narrated work.
+Because there are more references to past books in the series than usual, you might want to read the books in order – or at least, read Bury Your Dead, or even find a summary of the book online to get some background on one of the main characters.

 Here’s a little YouTube video in which Louise Penny explains how she created the character of Armand Gamache and the village of Three Pines; it’s not long, and you might enjoy it: